 Alex Morgan became the youngest member of the U.S. women's national soccer team in 2009, and was the first overall pick in the 2011 Women's Professional Soccer draft.
-At the 2012 Summer Olympic Games, Morgan won her first Olympic gold medal by helping the U.S. women defeat Japan.
-Three years later, she was a leader on the team that again defeated Japan to win the FIFA Women's World Cup, and four years later she tied for the tournament high with six goals to help the U.S. claim its second straight World Cup crown.
+At the 2012 Summer Olympic Games, Morgan earned her first Olympic gold medal by helping the U.S. women defeat Japan.
+She overcame an injury to help the Americans win the 2015 FIFA Women's World Cup, and four years later she tied for the tournament high with six goals to help the U.S. claim its second straight World Cup crown.

 Professional and International Stardom

 In 2011, Alex Morgan was drafted first overall in the 2011 Women's Professional Soccer draft by the Western New York Flash.
 That same year, she was on the U.S. women's national team in the 2011 FIFA Women's World Cup.
 The youngest player on the team, she scored her first World Cup goal in the semifinal match against France, and the team went on to the finals (only to lose to Japan in a shootout).

 Once the WPS league suspended play at the end of the 2011 season, Morgan joined the Seattle Sounders Women of the United Soccer Leagues W-League, along with other U.S. national team members like Hope Solo, Sydney Leroux, Stephanie Cox and Megan Rapinoe.
 She later joined the Portland Thorns FC and then the Orlando Pride of the National Women's Soccer League.